SurveyMonkey aims new product at businesses, hires first sales team

-SAN FRANCISCO (Reuters) - Online company SurveyMonkey rolled out on Monday its new polling product aimed at business customers, the company said.
+SAN FRANCISCO, Nov 18 (Reuters) - Online company SurveyMonkey rolled out on Monday its new polling product aimed at business customers, the company said.

 The company also is hiring its first sales people to pitch the new SurveyMonkey Enterprise product directly to corporations and other large organizations.
 The product will also be available internationally.